chrisbrooksbank-parliament/opendata-mcp-lab/README.md

 ---

 ## Example Prompts
 - What is happening now in both houses
 - show me interests of Sir Keir Starmer
+- what is in commons calendar for next week
 - Who is Boris Johnson?
 - Search Erskine May for references to the mace.
 - Are there any statutory instruments about harbours?
+- When is the next non sitting period for the commons
 - Who is the member with ID 1471?
 - What treaties involve Spain?
 - Show the full data from this pasted API result: {PasteApiResultHere}
 - Search Commons Divisions for the keyword "refugee"
 - What recent bills are about fishing?
 - Which committees are focused on women’s issues?
+- show me a list of parliamentary sessions
 - Show early day motions submitted by member 1471
 - What parties are represented in the House of Commons?
 - List all categories of members' interests